MetOffice/mule/mule/docs/source/user_guide_fromscratch.rst

 the field and it will return the array.

-Note however that the provider can technically be any class you choose to create - as long as it defines a suitable :meth:`get_data` method which returns a 2d numpy array.
+Note however that the provider can technically be any class you choose to create - as long as it defines a suitable :meth:`_data_array` method which returns a 2d numpy array.
 For example suppose you wish to make use of data contained in a separate NetCDF file using the Python module which can read it (the `netCDF4` module syntax should be understandable but please refer to its